SMKhaled74/ELK-Stack/README.md

 	Example of wget command
 	![wget example](./Images/wget%20dos.png)

-	We can see Load and Metrics of the web servers were hit.
+	We can see below Load and Metrics of the web servers were hit.

 ![Load hit image](./Images/wget%20output1.png)